SergiiGlad/kubernetes/Description.md

 Adding the  --previous 	flag will get logs from	a previous instance of the container.
 This is useful, for example, if your containers are continuously restarting due to a problem at container startup.

+## Healthchecks

-## Liveness and Readiness Probe
+### Liveness and Readiness Probe

 **_Liveness_** probes are defined per container, which means each container inside a Pod is health-checked separately.

 Kubernetes makes a distinction between **_liveness_** and **_readiness_**.

-Containers that	fail liveness checks are restarted.Readiness describes when a container	is ready to serve user requests.Containers that	fail readinesschecks are removed from service load balancers.
+Containers that	fail liveness checks is killed and are restarted (depends on the pod's __restartPolicy__ Never, OnFailure, Always ).
+Readiness describes when a container	is ready to serve user requests and traffic.
+Containers that	fail readinesschecks are removed from service load balancers __not killed__.

+#### Different types of probes
+ * HTTP request
+   * any status code between 200 and 399 indicates success
+ * TCP connection
+   * the probe the TCP port is open
+ * arbitrary exec
+   * a command is executed in the container
+   * exit code zero is success

 ## Resource	Management

 **Resource Requests**:	Minimum	Required	Resources